DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 > [!abstract]+ **Erasmus’s Unfinished Business**
 > If asked why his ghost persists, Erasmus shares that—beyond his entrapment in Barovia’s mists—he feels he cannot depart his father’s side until Van Richten has resolved his own unfinished business.
 “He has one more battle to fight," Erasmus says softly.
 “I need to be there by his side when he does."
 ## T4d.
 The Forest Fane
 The Forest Fane is located at the grove of the Gulthias Tree at Yester Hill.
-This area is largely as described in <span class="citation">Y4.
-Gulthias Tree (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/yester-hill#Y4GulthiasTree">Y4.
+Gulthias Tree</a> (p.
 198)</span>.
 However, replace the last two sentences of the area description with the following text:

 <div class="description">
 <p>A circle of craggy, jagged megaliths stands hunkered down among the undergrowth, draped with rotted vines and overgrown by large brambles and dead shrubs.
 Each megalith bears a carving of a different animal.
 The air here is thick and unseasonably warm, and a sickly, putrid smell chokes the air.</p>